mogest/prawn-svg/README.md

 ## Not supported

-prawn-svg does not support radial gradients or patterns.
+prawn-svg does not support radial gradients, patterns or filters.

 ## Configuration